Spa at Home – Natural Facial

 - apricot oil to improve elasticity

-- baobab seed oil, the tree of life offers impressive moisturising, improves elasticity and encourages health cell renewal
+- baobab seed oil, the tree of life offers impressive moisturising, improves elasticity and encourages healthy cell renewal

 - beeswax to protect